angeli-amascual/angeli-amascual.github.io/essays/rad-radgrad.md

 <img class="ui medium rounded image" src="../images/radgrad.png">

 [RadGrad](https://radgrad.ics.hawaii.edu/) is an online website dedicated to helping develop computer scientists.
-It does this by helping undergraduate students discover their interests, prepare for their future, as well as assisting them in defining and achieving their career goals.
+It does this by helping undergraduate students discover their interests and prepare for their future as well as assisting them in defining and achieving their career goals.

 ## Re-Introduction